-Dogs can start to go prematurely gray at a young age, but most dogs commonly show a bit of gray starting at middle age, around the 5- to-6-year mark.
+Dogs can start to go prematurely gray at a young age, but most dogs commonly show a bit of gray starting at middle age, around the 5- to 6-year mark.
 Most graying happens around the face, but it can also appear on the chest or body.

-Is your dog hard to wake up after sleeping or does it become startled easily if you approach from behind?
+Is your dog hard to wake up after its been asleep or does it become startled easily if you approach from behind?
 Hearing loss or deafness may be to blame.
-There is not a lot that can be done for age-related hearing loss, but a vet exam should be done first to rule out other medical problems, such as an infection, growth, or foreign body in the ear.
+There's not a lot that can be done for age-related hearing loss, but a vet exam should be done first to rule out other medical problems, such as an infection, growth, or foreign body in the ear.

-If your dog has hearing loss, take care to protect it from hazards, such as cars and kids that it may not hear.
-Dogs do learn and adapt well to using hand signals for come, stay, sit, and so on.
-For this reason, it is a good idea to "cross train" your dog early in life to recognize basic hand signals.
+If your dog has hearing loss, take extra care to protect it from hazards, such as cars and kids that it may not hear.
+Dogs do learn and adapt well to hand signals for come, stay, sit, and so on.
+For this reason, it's a good idea to "cross-train" your dog early in life to recognize basic hand signals.

 Cloudy or Bluish Eyes

-As they age, dog's eyes often show a bluish, transparent haze in the pupil area.
-This is a normal effect of aging, and the medical term for this is lenticular sclerosis.
-Vision does not appear to be affected.
+As they age, a dog's eyes often show a bluish, transparent haze in the pupil area.
+This is a normal effect of aging, and the medical term for it is lenticular sclerosis.
+Vision doesn't appear to be affected.

-This condition should not be confused with cataracts, which are white and opaque.
-Just like humans, a dog's vision can be affected by cataracts, and your vet needs to be consulted.
-As with hearing loss, be extra vigilant watching your dog around cars or other hazards that it may not see.
+Lenticular sclerosis should not be confused with cataracts, which are white and opaque.
+Just like humans, a dog's vision can be affected by cataracts, and you need to consult your vet.
+As with hearing loss, be extra vigilant when your dog is around cars or other hazards that it may not see.

 As dogs age, a symptom can be incontinence or indoor soiling.
 Some may be attributed to the aging of their body and it's ability to "hold it in" and some can be attributed to cognitive problems of aging.
 Be patient with your dog, take it outside more frequently, and speak with your vet about solutions that could work for your dog.